 Cigars are often enjoyed on vacation or during travel.
 This is especially true for guys who don’t generally partake.
 It’s important to know that your cigar lighter must be in a special container approved by the Department of Transportation (DOT) and must be checked.

-As with all men’s products, there are some tried, true, and trusted cigar lighter brands out there.
+There are some tried, true, and trusted cigar lighter brands out there as with all men’s products.
 Many favor the age-old Zippo.
 There are also many relative newcomers to the scene, including Vertigo, Xikar, Colibri, and more.
 This article reviews products from some of the best cigar lighter brands.
 Go with what you like.

 Cigar Lighter FAQs